AlexSpencer27/cursor_workflow_assistant/docs/TEST_PLAN.md

 ### 1. Unit Tests
 - **Scope:**
-  - Individual modules: task manager, TDD enforcement logic, AI prompt optimization, and review feedback.
+  - Individual modules: task manager, TDD enforcement logic, and review feedback.
-  - Validate all core functionality modules and UI component behaviors.
+  - (Optional) Validate core functionality modules and UI component behaviors.
 - **Tools:**
   - Jest / Mocha (for TypeScript testing).
 - **Key Scenarios:**
   - Correct creation, update, and deletion of tasks.
   - TDD check without a corresponding test (triggering warnings or overrides).
   - AI prompt scoring based on provided text.

+*Note: Unit tests are optional and may be added based on developer discretion.
+The primary focus is on integration tests.*

 ### 2. Integration Tests
 - **Scope:**